Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 eula=true

-Step 7: Configure the Minecraft Server
+Step 7: Configure Server Settings

-Edit the server.properties
+Edit the main server configuration:

 nano server.properties